 enjoin with the anima, like an anion

 complements and balances a cation.
 This is the essence of dualism.

-Dualistic thinking, that
+Dualistic thinking, that has lead in

-other rationalists might acknowledge some life force or animating principle in
+rationalists might acknowledge some life force or animating principle in other

-the ancient Hindu texts---the Vedas and the
+In the ancient Hindu texts---the Vedas and the

 Upanishads, we find this illusory state of mind referred to as Maya.
 The Real